 The Department of Anthropology started functioning from the academic year 1988-89.
-It imparts training both theoretical and applied research in Anthropology, which equips students to meet the academic challenges in urban/rural/tribal field studies.
-Apart from studying ethnographic diversity, the department is oriented towards application of anthropological knowledge to the understanding of social problems and development issues.
+Over the years the department earned reputation as one of the best departments in the country particularly for the faculty publications, extra mural research grants and academic outreach, besides the number of students qualifying in the NET and for research fellowships by UGC, ICMR, ICSSR and other bodies.
+The UGC has awarded Special Assistance Programme (SAP) in the year 2012-13.
+It imparts training both in theoretical and applied research in Anthropology, which equips students to meet the academic challenges in urban/ rural/tribal field studies.
+Apart from studying ethnographic diversity, the oriented department is towards application anthropological knowledge to the understanding of social problems and development issues.
 The department has developed a small museum as a teaching aid for students.
-Practical training is compulsory in Physical and Archaeological anthropology courses.
+Practical training is imparted in Physical and Archaeological anthropology courses.

-The Department offers M.A., M.Phil. and Ph.D. programmes in Anthropology (Social/Cultural).
+The Department offers M.A., M.Phil. and Ph.D. programmes in Anthropology (Social/Cultural), besides participating in the IMA programme and M.P.H. course under School of Medical Sciences.
 The M.A. course is a two-year programme consisting of a total 16 courses of 4 credits each spread over four semesters with four courses per semester.
-Of them, 11 are compulsory courses and the remaining 5 are optional courses.
-The compulsory courses are:
+Of them, 11 are compulsory courses and the remaining 5 are optional courses. (for detailed course outlines, please see the university website http://uohyd.ac.in) The compulsory courses are:

-- 1. Introduction to Social Anthropology

-- 2. Physical Anthropology

-- Archaeological Anthropology

-- 4. Quantitive Research Methods

-- 5. Oualitative Research Methods

-- 6. Theories of Culture

-- 7. Theories of Social Structure

-- 8. Applied Anthropology and Tribal Welfare

-- 9. Indian Society

-- 10. Anthropology of Complex Societies

-11. Fieldwork Dissertation and Viva-Voce
+1. Introduction to Social Anthropology 2.
+Physical Anthropology 3.
+Archaeological Anthropology 4.
+Quantitive Research Methods 5.
+Qualitative Research Methods 6.
+Theories of Culture 7.
+Theories of Social Structure 8.
+Applied Anthropology and Tribal Welfare 9.
+Indian Society 10.
+Anthropology of Complex Societies 11.
+Fieldwork Dissertation and Viva-Voce.